 For corporation, FIs should obtain the board resolution or similar written authority.
 Having regard to the advice provided at paragraphs 4.15.
 Or equivalent.

-4.6 Purpo se and in tended nature of business relationship s.2(1)(c), 4.6.1 An FI must understand the purpose and intended nature of the Sch.
-2 1.0.1 business relationship.
-In some instances, this will be self-evident, but in many cases, the FI may have to obtain information in this regard.
-4.6.2 Unless the purpose and intended nature are obvious, FIs should obtain satisfactory information from all new customers as to the intended purpose and reason for opening the account or establishing the business relationship, and record the information on the account opening documentation.
-Depending on the FI's risk assessment of the situation, information that might be relevant may include: (a) nature and details of the business/occupation/employment; (b) the anticipated level and nature of the activity that is to be undertaken through the relationship (e.g. what the typical transactions are likely to be); (c) location of customer; (d) the expected source and origin of the funds to be used in the relationship; and (e) initial and ongoing source(s) of wealth or income.
+(d) the expected source and origin of the funds to be used in the relationship; and (e) initial and ongoing source(s) of wealth or income.
 4.6.3 This requirement also applies in the context of non-residents.
-While the vast majority of non-residents seek business relationships with Fls in Hong Kong for perfectly legitimate reasons, some non-residents may represent a higher risk for ML/TF.
-An Fl should understand the rationale for a non-resident to seek to establish a business relationship in Hong Kong.
-4.7 Timin g of ident ification and verification of identity General red quirement · s.3(1), Sch.
+While the vast majority of non-residents seek business relationships with FIs in Hong Kong for perfectly legitimate reasons, some non-residents may represent a higher risk for ML/TF.
+An FI should understand the rationale for a non-resident to seek to establish a business relationship in Hong Kong. identification and verification of identity General r ent s.3(1), Sch.
 2 4.7.1 An FI must complete the CDD process before establishing any business relationship or before carrying out a specified occasional transaction (exceptions are set out at paragraph 4.7.4). s.3(4), Sch.
 2 4.7.2 Where the FI is unable to complete the CDD process in accordance with paragraph 4.7.1, it must not establish a business relationship or carry out any occasional transaction with that customer and should assess whether this failure provides grounds for knowledge or suspicion of ML/TF and a report to the JFIU is appropriate.
-Delayed ide cation during the establishment of a business relationship 4.7.3 Customer identification information (and information on any beneficial owners) and information about the purpose and intended nature of the business relationship should be obtained before the business relationship is entered into. s.3(2), (3) & (4)(b), Sch.
-2 4.7.4 However, FIs may, exceptionally, verify the identity of the customer and any beneficial owner after establishing the business relationship, provided that:
+Delayed verification during the establishment of a business relationsh 4.7.3 Customer identification information (and information on any beneficial owners) and information about the purpose and intended nature of the business relationship should be obtained before the business relationship is entered into. s.3(2), (3) & (4)(b), Sch.
+2 4.7.4 However, FIs may, exceptionally, verify the identity of the customer and any beneficial owner after establishing the business relationship, provided that: (a) any risk of ML/TF arising from the delayed verification of the customer's or beneficial owner's identity can be effectively managed;

-(a) any risk of ML/TF arising from the delayed verification of the customer's or beneficial owner's identity can be effectively managed; (b) it is necessary not to interrupt the normal course of business with the customer; (c) verification is completed as soon as reasonably practicable; and (d) the business relationship will be terminated if verification cannot be completed as soon as reasonably practicable.
+(b) it is necessary not to interrupt the normal course of business with the customer; (c) verification is completed as soon as reasonably practicable; and (d) the business relationship will be terminated if verification cannot be completed as soon as reasonably practicable.
 4.7.5 Examples of situations where it may be necessary not to interrupt the normal conduct of business include: (a) securities transactions - in the securities industry, companies and intermediaries may be required to perform transactions very rapidly, according to the market conditions at the time the customer is contacting them, and the performance of the transaction may be required before verification of identity is completed; and (b) life insurance business - in relation to identification and verification of the beneficiary under the policy.
 This may take place after the business relationship with the policy holder is established, but in all such cases, identification and verification should occur at or before the time of payout or the time when the beneficiary intends to exercise vested rights under the policy.
-4.7.6 Where a customer is permitted to utilise the business relationship prior to verification, Fls should adopt appropriate risk management policies and procedures concerning the conditions under which this may occur.
-These policies and procedures should include: (a) establishing timeframes for the completion of the identity verification measures; (b) regular monitoring of such relationships pending completion of the identity verification, and keeping senior management periodically informed of any pending completion cases; (c) obtaining all other necessary CDD information; (d) ensuring verification of identity is carried out as soon as it is reasonably practicable; (e) advising the customer of the Fl's obligation to terminate the relationship at any time on the basis of non-completion of the verification measures; (f) placing appropriate limits on the number of transactions and type of transactions that can be undertaken pending verification; and (g) ensuring that funds are not paid out to any third party.
-Exceptions15 may be made to allow payments to third parties subject to the following conditions:
+4.7.6 Where a customer is permitted to utilise the business relationship prior to verification, FIs should adopt appropriate risk management policies and procedures concerning the conditions under which this may occur.
+These policies and procedures should include: (a) establishing timeframes for the completion of the identity verification measures; (b) regular monitoring of such relationships pending completion of the identity verification, and keeping senior management periodically informed of any pending completion cases; (c) obtaining all other necessary CDD information;